How to Replace a Circuit Breaker: A Professional’s Guide

 - Safety First: Always de-energize and use lockout/tagout procedures.
 Verify with a meter before touching any component.

-- Correct Component is Critical: The replacement breaker must be the correct brand, type, amperage, and have a sufficient Ampere Interrupting Capacity (AIC) for the specific breaker panel.
+- Correct Component is Critical: The replacement breaker must be the correct model listed or identified for that specific panel and have a sufficient Ampere Interrupting Capacity (AIC) for the available fault current.

-- Torque Matters: Use a torque wrench or screwdriver to meet the manufacturer’s breaker torque specifications to ensure a safe, lasting connection.
+- Torque Matters: Use a calibrated torque tool to meet the manufacturer’s breaker torque specifications and follow NEC/manufacturer guidance.

 - Document Everything: Always update the panel schedule after performing work.

-- Know When to Replace, Not Repair: For obsolete and dangerous panels like a Federal Pacific panel or a Zinsco panel, a full electrical panel replacement is the only safe option.
+- Know When to Replace, Not Repair: For panels with documented unsafe behavior or no available listed replacements, a full electrical panel replacement is often the safest option.

 Ready to deepen your expertise?
 Master panel work and safety procedures with our advanced electrical courses.